BACK

 Summer Bailey

-IB offers other unique opportunities for growth, such as through the Extended Essay (EE), Theory of Knowledge (TOK), and Community, Action, and Service (CAS).
-The EE provides us with a chance to produce a piece of academic writing on a topic of our choosing, which will prepare us for the transition into university, while the TOK course enables us to become more discerning and critical about the knowledge we obtain in everyday life.
+I particularly valued the way in which the content offered in IB courses provided concrete, real-life applications, as I feel that this provided me a greater understanding of my subjects in a societal context.
+Alongside academics, IB offered other unique opportunities for growth, such as the Extended Essay (EE), Theory of Knowledge (TOK), and Community, Action, and Service (CAS).
+The EE provided us with a chance to produce a piece of academic writing on a topic of our choosing, which helped prepare us for the transition into university, while the TOK course enabled us to become more discerning and critical about the knowledge we obtain in everyday life.
 The IB Diploma also recognises the importance of balance and commends extracurricular activities through the CAS programme.
-This has encouraged me to continue contributing to the school community, through playing hockey, being a member of the Service and Spirit Team (as well as the Academic, Community, and Wellbeing Teams in previous years), being a Student Volunteer Army Ambassador, and a Student Librarianall of which have helped me to become a more well-rounded person.
+This encouraged me to continue to contribute to the school community, through being a Year 13 Student Leader of the Service Leadership Team (after being a member of the Academic, Community, and Wellbeing Leadership Teams in past years), playing and coaching hockey, and being a Student Volunteer Army Ambassador, amongst other volunteering.
+The emphasis that IB places on the simultaneous fulfilment of academic, community, and cultural goals helped me to become a more well-rounded person.

 Orlando Aguilera